githubteacher/intro-github-am/mmanfred-danbury.md

 ### Restaurants
 * TK's has the best wings
-* Hoodoo's for bbq brisket
+* Hoodoo's for bbq brisket and thier fries

 ### Local Attractions
  * Nature Hikes :mount_fuji: